ECON 3508 - Public Economics III

 General Course Information

-Course Code ECON 3508 Course Public Economics III Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 2506 Course Description This course investigates the role of the public sector in the economic arena.
+Course Code ECON 3508 Course Public Economics III Coordinating Unit Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ECON 2514 or ECON 2516 Course Description This course investigates the role of the public sector in the economic arena.
 We will attempt to explain why government intervention is needed, how it influences the behaviour of the private sector and what the welfare effects of such influences are.
 We will also survey political economy, which regards actions of the public sector as determined by political processes.
 Topics covered may include welfare economics, market failures, and political economy.

-Students are expected to be familiar with one variable calculus and optimization techniques at the level required in Intermediate Microeconomics.
+Students are expected to be familiar with one variable calculus and optimization techniques at the level required in Managerial Economics II or Intermediate Microeconomics II.

 The full timetable of all activities for this course can be accessed from Course Planner.